 Munsley is a small wetland site and a Site of Interest for Nature Conservation (SINC) with very high historic nature conservation value much declined in recent years through lack of management.
+It is part of the catchment of the Eastern Yar.

 The site is split between 3 landowners.
 Only one section is publicly accessible, a plot owned by Godshill Parish Council and managed by Gift To Nature with considerable help from Green Gym.
 Here the three organisations are working together to scrape of braken litter and remove scrub, thus restoring this bit of the site.